 - Tape Measure – A tape measure is important when you are moving things around the house, buying furniture, or redesigning the layout of your house.
 Get a good-quality tape measure that locks for no-hassle measuring.

-- Adjustable wrench – This is needed when you are installing or tightening bolts and nuts and is especially handy when you are working on plumbing fixtures.
+- Adjustable wrench – This is needed when you are installing or tightening bolts and nuts and is especially handy when you are working on fixtures.

 - Pliers – They come in handy when replacing old showerheads, straightening bent power plugs, and taking on projects that require cutting, bending, or gripping.